 Public Access Requirements for Federally Funded Research

-As of October 1, 2015, Smithsonian employees who author journal articles and book chapters (along with any related datasets) that are peer reviewed and accepted for publication, and originate from research that is partially or totally Federally funded, must comply with the Smithsonian’s Public Access Plan.
-Smithsonian Institution Scholarly Press (SISP) and Smithsonian Libraries (SIL) are committed to helping researchers comply, and, along with your publisher, will do most of the heavy lifting for you.
+As of October 1, 2015, Smithsonian employees who author journal articles and book chapters, and any related datasets, that are accepted for publication and originate from research that is partially or totally funded with Smithsonian’s Federal appropriation is subject to the Smithsonian’s Public Access Plan.
+Smithsonian Scholarly Press (SISP) and Smithsonian Libraries (SIL) are committed to helping researchers comply and will do most of the heavy lifting for you.

 If you still have questions, contact the public access team.